Learn the meaning of animals and creatures in dreams

 In a dream about a crocodile lurking in a shallow pool of dark water, the dreamer is seeing a supervisor that she recently learned she can’t trust.
 A danger lurks there that she needs to be aware of, because trusting that person could end up getting her hurt.

 Deer: Dreaming about a deer can indicate nervousness or skittishness, since deer flee at the first sign of danger.
-They can symbolize something that is elusive, such as the solution to a problem, or a person you can’t pin down.
-A deer can also symbolize an easy prey.
+They can symbolize something that’s elusive, such as the solution to a problem, or a person you can’t pin down.
+Deer can symbolize an easy prey, especially if the dream presents the animal in the context of being hunted.

 Dinosaur: To dream about a dinosaur can mean that you face something that seems overwhelming, especially in relation to personal attacks and conflicts.
 It can symbolize something you want to avoid, something huge, loud, fearful, dangerous, dominant, or primitive.
 As a figure of speech a dinosaur describes a person who is out of touch with the latest trends and ideas.
 It is synonymous with the words “old,” “outdated,” and “extinct.”